How Video Training Sustains Change at Scale

 The platform is stable.
 Understanding is not.

-How do organizations try to carry change?
+How organizations usually try to carry change

 • Company-wide announcements to explain the decision and set direction